radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/getting-started/05-studio-editors.md

 - Find where the current files is used in the project
 - visualize the XML source format of the current file

-> The calculation of the dependencies and the usage of the current file requires to search the entire brainwave model and can be relatively time consuming.
+> The calculation of the dependencies and the usage of the current file requires to search the entire Identity Analytics model and can be relatively time consuming.

 ### Audit Rule Editor